David D. Aitken: Later career

 After losing that election to Hazen S. Pingree, Aitken resumed the practice of law and also engaged in banking.
 He served as mayor of the City of Flint in 1905 and 1906.

-Death and burial
+Death and legacy

 He died in Flint on May 26, 1930, and is interred in his family's plot at historic Glenwood Cemetery in Flint.

-Legacy

 His boyhood home at 1110 N. Linden Rd. in Flint Township, Michigan is listed on The National Register of Historic Places.